 Apple iPhone 7 Plus: A play to zoom

 As 2016 continued, one of the big launches was the Apple iPhone 7 Plus with two cameras on the rear, both 12-megapixels, but offering different focal lengths.
 The first camera was 23mm zoom, while the second camera was 56mm and we entered the realms of telephoto on phones.

-The idea was to let you zoom without losing as much quality.
-You can switch to the 56mm camera to get you closer and then any digital zooming you do is then starting from a closer position, so the loss in quality will be lessened compared to a regular smartphone camera.
+The idea was to let you zoom without losing as much quality, switching to the 56mm camera to get you closer, then any digital zooming you do is then starting from a closer position, so the loss in quality will be lessened.
 Apple wanted to address what it saw as a significant problem with smartphone photography and came up with a solution that matched user behaviour.

 Apple also played HTC's game by offering bokeh effects thanks to a depth map drawn from both lenses.

-Since the launch of the iPhone 7 Plus, Apple has continued to offer zoom on its phones and many others have moved to adopt a zoomed lens too - in 2017 OnePlus added it to the OnePlus 5, for example, and Samsung's first dual-camera phone, the Note 8, a system it has continued with since.
+Since the launch of the iPhone 7 Plus, Apple has continued to offer zoom on its phones and many others have moved to adopt a zoomed lens too - in 2017 OnePlus added it to the OnePlus 5 and Samsung's launched its first dual-camera phone, the Note 8, a system it has continued with since.